wp-plugins/jquery-colorbox/readme.txt

 * CHANGE: Update of Colorbox library to version 1.3.17.1
 * CHANGE: JavaScript now ignores links that do not have the optional "href" attribute.
 * CHANGE: Links from images to non-images are now opened in a Colorbox.
-* CHANGE: Moved bulk of JavaScript from inline to file
+* CHANGE: Moved bulk of JavaScript from inline to file, consolidated files
 * CHANGE: Additional option for adding colorbox class to images outside of posts and pages.
 * CHANGE: Major refactoring, hopefully speeds up frontend and backend rendering
 * CHANGE: Render Meta-Tag with plugin version into blog header instead of comments